paritytech/substrate-airgapped/README.md

 Note: The code here is heavily inspired by [paritytech/substrate-subxt](https://github.com/paritytech/substrate-subxt)

+Other notes:

-Hopefully will eventually be able to use: https://github.com/ascjones/chameleon
+- Hopefully will eventually be able to use: https://github.com/ascjones/chameleon
+- Remove any substrate deps for signing part
+- Implement no_std